 - Sauté garlic until it is soft and lightly brown, taking care not to burn it.
 Then, add the white wine, lemon juice and lemon zest to the pan and bring it to a simmer.
 Simmer until the wine has reduced by about 25% and the alcohol taste has cooked off.

 - Meanwhile, get the pasta water ready.
-Cook the pasta for 2 minutes less than the package directions, or about 2 minutes before you think it is al dente.
+Cook the pasta in boiling salted water for 2 minutes less than the package directions, or about 2 minutes before you think it is al dente.
 Be sure to reserve at least 1 cup of the starchy pasta water.

 - PRO-TIP: Don’t skimp on the water!
 Use a large pot with 5 to 6 quarts water for 1 pound of pasta.
 And, bring the water to a boil before adding the salt.
 The water will boil a little more strongly for a second when you do so, and this will ensure that the salt is dissolved immediately.
 If you add the salt to the pot when the water is cold, it may just deposit on the bottom of the pot.
 Use 1 1/2 – 2 Tbsp salt.

 - Transfer the cooked pasta and some pasta water to the pan with the garlic sauce, along with the remaining butter and olive oil, and toss well, allowing the pasta to finish cooking in the delicious flavors of the sauce.
-Add additional pasta water if more moisture is needed.
-Return the shrimp to the pan, just to heat through, then fold in the arugula and gently mix until all ingredients are well-combined.
+Add additional pasta water if you need more moisture.
+Return the shrimp to the pan, just to heat through, then fold in the arugula and gently mix.
 Season to taste.
 If desired, squeeze additional lemon juice over the finished pasta.
 That’s it!

-Here are a few ideas to change up this Shrimp Scampi Pasta with Arugula recipe:
+Here are a few ideas to change up this pasta dish: